MaciejBabicki/Product-Campaign/README.md

 ## General Info
 Backend of web application about campanies of the products.
 It serves CRUD operations with data validations.
+There is implemented the RESR API to deploy the frontend.

 ## Technologies: